 8. Vision Quest

 After narrowly avoiding getting blown up by a bomb, Walker loses his vision and must use his combined martial arts training and Native American heritage to heighten his other senses.
-The rest of the rangers attempt to find out who was responsible for the bomb but fail spectacularly and the criminals break into Walker’s house and take Alex hostage.
-Thankfully Walker has had a few hours to hone his hearing to superhuman levels and can take out the intruders, save the day and get his sight back almost immediately afterwards.
+The rest of the rangers attempt to find out who was responsible for the bomb, but fail spectacularly, and the criminals break into Walker’s house and take Alex hostage.
+Thankfully, Walker has had a few hours to hone his hearing to superhuman levels and can take out the intruders, save the day, and get his sight back almost immediately afterward.

 7. Fight or Die